 Harvey’s Law was passed unanimously in the both the Senate and the Assembly and was signed into law by Governor Sandoval on June 4, 2017.

-As someone with grandchildren starting school soon in Clark County, education is very personal to me.
+As someone with grandchildren in our Clark County schools, education is very personal to me.
 That’s why I continue to meet with parents, teachers, and school administrators and why our first legislative town hall centered on education.
 It’s also why I have sponsored both AB 212 and AB 320, so we can help teachers move away from feeling forced to ‘teach to the test’ rather than doing what’s best for the education of our children.
 Also, to help with our teacher shortage, I’ve sponsored AB 351 to help teachers with their student loans.

 Supporting Homeowners and Solar Energy